mcyph/speedysvc/README.rst

 Other capabilities:

-* A management web interface based on flask, showing logs/performance data for each service, and allowing restarting services.
+* A management web interface based on flask, showing logs/performance data for each service, and allowing stopping/starting services individually.
 * Multiple servers can serve to multiple clients: additional server worker processes can optionally start when overall CPU usage exceeds a certain %.
 This helps to work around the often-cited GIL_ limitations of python.